ejauch/webwork-preview/README.md

 ## Author

-Built by Erich (Westminster College, Department of Mathematics and Physics) as a tool for authoring PG problems without a live WeBWorK server.
+Built by Dr. Erich Jauch(Westminster College, Department of Mathematics and Physics) as a tool for authoring PG problems without a live WeBWorK server.